Lizard Labs

 Lizard Labs, also known as Lizart Trading B.V. or Synex Synthetics B.V., was a well-known chemical producer and online vendor of legal psychoactive research chemicals that was based in Maastricht, Netherlands and operated from 2012 to 2024.
+During its period of activity, the company operated on a large scale and was among the key players in the legal designer drug industry.

+Operations

-Its founder was a British chemist named Alexander Stratford who also went by the pseudonym "Al".
-The company notably developed and sold designer lysergamides, or LSD derivatives and prodrugs, such as 1V-LSD.
+Lizard Labs's founder was a British chemist named Alexander Stratford who also went by the pseudonym "Al".
+The company developed and sold designer lysergamides, or LSD derivatives and prodrugs, such as 1V-LSD.
 They sold and shipped their compounds internationally, for instance to countries like Germany, France, and Japan.

 The company played an ongoing "cat-and-mouse game" of developing and selling novel legal LSD prodrugs to circumvent drug laws.
 They initially developed the legal LSD prodrug 1P-LSD, which they released in 2012 or 2015 and was later banned.
 Subsequently, the company successively developed other legal LSD prodrugs including 1B-LSD, 1cP-LSD, 1V-LSD, 1D-LSD, and 1S-LSD, which were each introduced and then variably banned similarly.
 These 1-acyllysergamides were inspired by the much earlier LSD prodrug ALD-52 (1A-LSD) that had been developed and described by Albert Hofmann and colleagues at Sandoz in the 1950s.
 1V-LSD and other LSD prodrugs are metabolically converted into LSD in the body and are said to be very similar or almost identical in their effects to actual LSD.
 However, according to Al, they can reportedly have differing durations from LSD, such as a shorter duration of 6 to 8 hours in the case of 1V-LSD.

 Lizard Labs synthesized compounds such as 1V-LSD in-house, with the whole process in the case of 1V-LSD taking about 1 month.
 In a scene in a media feature, Al was shown holding a vial containing approximately 3 or 4 grams of 1V-LSD powder, which was said to be enough to dose "maybe a small country".
 The company described having to employ alternative chemical synthesis routes to avoid use of controlled precursors and intermediates.
 In addition to lysergamide prodrugs, they also synthesized and sold other psychedelic lysergamides like LSZ and various other legal psychoactive research chemicals besides lysergamides.
+The company obtained their raw materials from India and China.

 The company's website stated that their chemicals were for research purposes only and not for human consumption.
 However, when interviewed in a media feature, in which he was described as the inventor of "legal LSD", Al said that he wished to make the LSD psychedelic experience more accessible, highlighting potential personal benefits and relatively low risks of the drug.
 As another basis for his company, he also cited the low and inconsistent quality of black-market LSD, which might or might not actually contain any LSD at all and was known to contain highly variable doses.